braid-org/braid-spec/README.md

 ### Braid Patch — `draft-xx-httpbis-braid-patch-00.txt`

 A general patch format for representing changes to state with a uniform syntax.
-This specification allows programmers to arbitrarily combine:

- - `Merge-Types` (ie. CRDT and OT merge algorithms)
+This specification allows web resources to arbitrarily combine different CRDT or OT merge algorithms with different `Content-Type`s.
- - with `Content-Types` (ie. data formats)

 ### Linked JSON — `draft-xx-httpbis-linked-json-00.txt`